-We encourage all medical students at the Warren Alpert Medical School of Brown University to consider Orthopedic Surgery as a career choice!
+We encourage all medical students at the Alpert Medical School of Brown University to consider Orthopedics as a career choice!
 There are a variety of ways to learn more about opportunities for Brown University's medical students:

 MS1 and MS2 students are encouraged to enroll in the Introduction to Surgery Subspecialties.
 When enrolling, be sure to mention your interest in Orthopedic Surgery and the elective coordinators will try their best to pair you with someone in our department.
 Students in this elective spend time in the operating room, emergency department, and see patients in the office setting.
 Click here for more information.

-Recently, we created a shadowing opportunity to learn more about orthopedic surgery at Brown.
+Recently, we created a shadowing opportunity to learn more about orthopedics at Brown.
 Students will be paired with residents who take call at RIH.
 You'll be valuable help and will learn how to put on splints, reduce fractures, aspirate joints, etc. The sign up sheet is available here.

-MS3 students can enroll in a 2-week or a 4-week experience with the Department of Orthopedic Surgery as an Independent Study Course (application form).
+MS3 students can enroll in a 2-week or a 4-week experience with the Department of Orthopedics as an Independent Study Course (application form).
 This would have to be scheduled during the 4 week elective time MS3's have during the year.
-This is a great way for MS3s to learn more about the field of orthopedic surgery and establish connections with faculty mentors well ahead of applying for residency programs as an MS4.
+This is a great way for MS3s to learn more about the field of orthopedics and establish connections with faculty mentors well ahead of applying for residency programs as an MS4.
 Given this is a very customizable rotation - please get in touch with Dr. Patricia Solga ([email protected]) in order to get assigned to a faculty member.

 MS4 students are strongly encouraged to enroll in a sub-internship with the Department.
-The rotation is structured to provide exposure to a vareity of different Divisions of Orthopedic Surgery (Pediatric Orthopedics, Hand Surgery, Orthopedic Trauma Surgery, Adult Joint Reconstruction), many different faculty members and residents.
-This rotation is ideal for students who are interested in pursing a residency in Orthopedic Surgery.
-Though is never too early or too late to enroll in this rotation, for students who have decided to pursue a career in Orthopedic Surgery, it is ideal to enroll in this rotation at the end of your MS3 year or the beginning of your MS4 year.
+The rotation is structured to provide exposure to a vareity of different Divisions of Orthopedics (Pediatric Orthopedics, Hand Surgery, Orthopedic Trauma, Adult Joint Reconstruction), many different faculty members and residents.
+This rotation is ideal for students who are interested in pursing a residency in orthopedics.
+Though is never too early or too late to enroll in this rotation, for students who have decided to pursue a career in orthopedics, it is ideal to enroll in this rotation at the end of your MS3 year or the beginning of your MS4 year.
 This will give you the "sub-internship" experience in the relaxed atmosphere of your home program and prepare you for any "away rotation" you may be pursuing.